denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

      Access Prometheus on port 30007 and Grafana on port 30009 in browser.
 The default credentials for Grafana are:
      - user: admin
      - pass: prom-operator

+---
+Additional info:

-       Obs!
+* Obs!
 In case the default credentials are not working, they can be found in the secret „stable-grafana” using the below command:

       kubectl get secret stable-grafana -oyaml -n prometheus

       echo "YWRtaW4=" | base64 --decode
       echo "cHJvbS1vcGVyYXRvcg==" | base64 --decode

+* It can be checked if the ingress information was passed to the Grafana pod by executing inside the container and checking the Grafana initial configuration file:

+      k exec -it stable-grafana-54d9f9d99f-skslj -n prometheus -- /bin/bash
+      cd /etc/grafana
+      vi grafana.ini

 ---
 Bibliografy: https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack